nodejs/corepack/README.md

   (useful for commands like `yarn init`).

 - `COREPACK_NPM_REGISTRY` sets the registry base url used when retrieving package managers from npm.
-Default value is `https://registry.npmjs.org`
+Default value is the result of command `npm config get registry`, which is typically `https://registry.npmjs.org` unless it has been customized.

 - `COREPACK_NPM_TOKEN` sets a Bearer token authorization header when connecting to a npm type registry.